xsarahyu/atlantic-website/README.md

 ### Lessons Learned
 - The box model
-- CSS floats mastery - the clearfix hack is a lifesaver 😭
+- CSS floats - the clearfix hack is a lifesaver 😭
+- Use of CSS media queries to create a responsive navigation bar

 ### Notes
 Although the use of floats for layouts is outdated and less efficient than modern alternatives like flexbox and grid, I believe that it's still important to learn, in case you encounter situations where you need to work with legacy CSS or support older versions of IE.